Topological dynamical systems associated to II_1 factors

 \begin{subquestion} Given $N \subset \R$, fix a countable subgroup $\Gamma \subset \Out(N)$.
 Does $\Hom(N, \R)$ have a $\Gamma$-fixed point?
 In particular, if $N$ has property (T), does $\Hom(N,\R)$ have a $\Out(N)$-fixed point?\footnote{A theorem of Connes ensures $\Out(N)$ is countable in the property (T) case; see \cite[Theorem 12.1.19]{me-n-taka}.} \end{subquestion}

 A positive answer to Connes's Embedding Problem would imply a positive answer to this question, since it would provide an embedding $N \rtimes \Gamma \subset \R$, and the restriction of this embedding to $N$ would be a $\Gamma$-fixed point of $\Hom(N,\R)$.
 Thus a counterexample to Question \ref{connes} would yield a counterexample to Connes's Embedding Problem.
 However, the convex-like structure of $\Hom(N,\R)$ might make it possible to construct fixed-points following something like Choquet theory.
 Of course, one would presumably need a Krein-Milman-type theorem first, to ensure a rich supply of extreme points.
-See \cite{BC} for a first step in this direction.